Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 Local and Regional Lists — perfect if you serve specific metro areas.
 A med spa equipment service company in South Florida doesn't need contacts in Oregon.
 Platforms like Scrap.io let you draw custom geographic zones — radius searches or even polygon shapes — to target exactly the area you serve.

 National Databases — the whole country.
 Best for software companies, national distributors, or businesses with no geographic limitations.
-Our spa email list guide covers the broader wellness space if you need to go wider.
+If you need to widen the net beyond med spas into the adjacent wellness space, our wellness center email list guide covers 80,000+ US contacts, and our spa email list guide handles the broader wellness ecosystem.

 Specialty-Based Lists